measurement-kit/measurement-kit/include/measurement_kit/README.md

 Where `report_id` is the report identifier.

-- `"status.resolver_lookup"`: This event is emitted only once at the beginning of the task, when the IP address of the resolver is discovered.
-The JSON is
+- `"status.resolver_lookup"`: (object) This event is emitted only once at the beginning of the task, when the IP address of the resolver is discovered.
+The JSON is like:
-like:

 ```JSON
 {